Dates: 22-23 October 2022

 - Share knowledge with experts & peers and debate cases with common pathologies such as sepsis, post-operative haemodynamic instability, left- and right heart failure, trauma, pulmonary embolism

-- Get an overview of current haemodynamic monitoring technologies
+- Get an overview of current haemodynamic treatments and monitoring technologies

 - Understand Frank Starling and Guyton physiology at the bedside